-An increase in temperature may increase the amount of ground-level ozone in some regions.
+Robust evidence links rising temperatures with rising concentrations of ground-level ozone pollution in some regions, including many heavily populated areas.
 The intensity and frequency of wildfires is increasing with warmer temperatures and droughts.
 These conditions can complicate those working to achieve outdoor air quality standards.
-Extreme weather conditions associated with climate change, such as more frequent and intense storm events, can threaten indoor air quality.
+Extreme weather conditions associated with climate change, such as more frequent and intense storm events, also threaten indoor air quality.

 - U.S. EPA.
 Assessment of the Impacts of Global Change on Regional U.S. Air Quality: A Synthesis of Climate Change Impacts on Ground-Level Ozone (An Interim Report of the U.S. EPA Global Change Research Program).

 - Climate and Health Assessment: Air Quality Impacts